Part of 9/11 plane landing gear found in lower Manhattan

 The piece of landing gear found in a narrow alleyway behind 51 Park Place and 50 Murray Street in Manhattan's financial district includes a "clearly visible" Boeing identification number, New York City Police spokesman Paul Browne said.

-The piece of landing gear, wedged one story above ground, is about 5 feet high (1.5 meters) and 3 feet wide (0.9 meter).
+The piece of landing gear, wedged one story above ground, is about 5 feet high and 3 feet wide (0.9 meter).

 Police have secured the area between the buildings and are treating it as a potential crime scene, said Browne.